 - Price smarter.
-Several factors go into figuring out how much you charge for each of your services, including your billable hourly rate.
+Several factors go into figuring out how much you charge for each of your services, including your hourly charge-out rate.
 Finding your break-even point will help make sure you’re charging enough to make a profit.

 - Manage financial risk.
 Whether it’s a not-so-good business decision or a slow month of work, doing a break-even analysis will help you avoid the financial risk that could put your business in the red.

 - Cover fixed and variable costs.
 Some of your expenses will move up and down depending on the labour and materials required.
 These are variable costs.
 But some expenses will stay the same no matter how many jobs you take on.
 These are your fixed costs – the background expenses that business owners tend to forget.